 - As a beneficiary to a denied ERISA claim, you are entitled to only one appeal;

-- The deadline to file an ERISA appeal is usually 60 days from the date you receive the denial letter.
-This means that within sixty days you need to investigate the denial, gather supporting documents, draft the appeal and file it;
+- The deadline to file an ERISA appeal is usually 60 or 180 days from the date you receive the denial letter.
+It means that a beneficiary whose claim has been wrongfully denied has only 60 (or 180) days to investigate the denial, draft an appeal, prepare supporting documents, draft the appeal and file it;

 - Failure to appeal before the given deadline means you waive your right to pursue the claim any further;